 This question will help you figure out a few things.
 If they are young adults, they may be living at home, which will tell you they have been able to save up some money.
 If they are living at home but don’t or won’t have the security deposit and first month’s rent ready upon move-in, then you know they are irresponsible with their money.
-If they are currently renting from another place but want to move into your rental as soon as possible, it may imply that they are being evicted or leaving without giving a notice.
+If they are currently renting from another place but want to move into your Atlanta rental property as soon as possible, it may imply that they are being evicted or leaving without giving a notice.
 If they are renting from somewhere else but say they are moving because their lease is up, then you know that they are responsible tenants.

 Can I Get References From Former Landlords?